Parts King Parts King

 3. Place the new pump in the proper position.

-4. Install pump mounting bolts and torque to proper specifications.
+5. Install the pump mounting bolts and torque them to the proper specifications.
 On V-belt models, don't torque the bolts yet.
-Attach and/or tighten feed and return hoses to pump.
+Attach and/or tighten the feed and return hoses to the pump.

-8. Double check your hoses.
-Some have a connection that's hidden in the engine bay, and you can end up removing more than you need to.
+9. Double-check your hoses.
+Some have a connection hidden in the engine bay, and you can end up removing more than you need to.

-12. Start engine, and look for leaks again.
+13. Start the engine, and look for leaks again.

-NOTE - How bleeding is done changes from vehicle to vehicle.
-The following instructions are a general way of bleeding the steering hydraulic system.
+NOTE: Bleeding the system will vary by vehicle.
+The following instructions are a general way of bleeding the steering hydraulic system:

 • Make sure both front wheels are raised off the ground.